TulipaEnergy/TulipaIO.jl/README.dev.md

+# Developer documentation

+You can find more general developer documentation at [TulipaEnergyModel's README.dev.md](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/blob/main/README.dev.md).
+Here you will find more specific information.

-# Notes on writing tests
+## Notes on writing tests

-## Testing for exceptions and errors
+### Testing for exceptions and errors

 We should also test error handling, this is particularly important since `TulipaIO` is user-facing.
 We follow two principles: